Demidov Bridge

 The Demidov Bridge (Демидов мост) is a bridge across the Griboyedov Canal in Saint Petersburg, Russia.
 It connects Kazansky and Spassky islands.

 Name

-The bridge has got its name from a famous Russian noble family Demidovs, whose member Nikolai Nikitich Demidov also financed it.
+The bridge was named from a famous Russian noble family Demidovs, whose member Nikolai Nikitich Demidov also financed it.
 It connects two parts of the former Demidov street (today Grivtzov street), named after Demidov family which owned land nearby.
-Initially it was planned to name the bridge Bank Bridge, but this name was already taken by a pedestrian bridge crossing the canal near the former Assignation Bank.
+Initially it was planned to name the bridge Bank Bridge, but this name was already taken by a pedestrian bridge crossing the canal near the former Russian Assignation Bank.

 History

 In the beginning of the 18th century, on the site of the modern Demidov Bridge, existed a wooden bridge named Saarsky Bridge, since it was on the road leading to Tsarskoe Selo.

 Between 1834 and 1835 the single-span arched cast iron bridge was constructed by engineers E.A.
 Adam and Pierre-Dominique Bazaine.

 The arched span of the bridge consisted of 91 cast iron boxes, which were fastened by bolts.
 Bridge supports were made from stone, coated by granite.